newrelic/newrelic-browser-agent/README.md

 ## Creating an app in New Relic One

-Before instrumenting your app using the NPM package, a Browser App should be configured in New Relic One.
+Before instrumenting your app using the npm package, a Browser App should be configured in New Relic One.
 This may be done with or without a corresponding APM agent.
-Once the app has been created, the Copy/Paste JavaScript code on the app's *Application settings* page will contain the configuration values needed to define options when instantiating the agent via the NPM package.
+Once the app has been created, the Copy/Paste JavaScript code on the app's *Application settings* page will contain the configuration values needed to define options when instantiating the agent via the npm package.

 1. If a browser app does not already exist, create one:
    - From the *New Relic One* navigation panel, click *Add Data*.